Myrtle Essential Oil

 Myrtle, also sometimes referred to as Corsican Pepper, should not be confused with Iris which is sometimes called “Myrtle Flower” or Calamus which is sometimes called “Myrtle Grass” and “Sweet Myrtle”.

-Shirley Price in Aromatherapy Workbook describes Myrtle essential oil as resembling niaouli, “including the 1,8 cineole content” and states that “the effects on the body are almost identical (perhaps not quite so comprehensive); it [Myrtle] is also hormonal.”
+Shirley Price in Aromatherapy Workbook describes myrtle essential oil as resembling niaouli, “including the 1,8 cineole content” and states that “the effects on the body are almost identical (perhaps not quite so comprehensive); it [myrtle] is also hormonal.”

-“The essential oil [Myrtle] is antiseptic and decongestant, and is used for chest problems such as bronchitis.” -Andrew Chevallier (The Encyclopedia of Medicinal Plants)
+“The essential oil [myrtle] is antiseptic and decongestant, and is used for chest problems such as bronchitis.” -Andrew Chevallier (The Encyclopedia of Medicinal Plants)

 Oil Selection Guide